KoanOps/Recs/Books/QuantBooks.md

 - Halmos – *Measure Theory*

 # Probability Theory
-- Feller – *An Introduction to Probability Theory and Its Applications* (Vol I–III)
+- Feller – *An Introduction to Probability Theory and Its Applications* (Vol I-III)
 - Klenke – *Probability Theory: A Comprehensive Course*
 - Billingsley – *Probability and Measure*